JanusGraph/janusgraph/RELEASING.md

 Be sure to mark it as `pre-release`.
 It is recommended and keep the release in draft until you're ready to start a vote.
 In addition to the artifacts in `~/jg-staging/` a `KEYS` file must also be added to the release.

-#### Include documentation of this version into the GitHub release

-1. For building documentation: see `building.md`
-2. Zip documentation: `$ zip janusgraph-${JANUSGRAPH_VERSION}-doc.zip site`
-3. Add documentation to artifacts

 ### Close the staging repository